7 of the Best Treats for Your Pug

 We know all pugs love their food and saying no to that adorable face looking up at you is hard.
 But what if I could tell you that you could give some extra treats without piling on the weight?
 It’s all about choosing the right treats and how often you should give them.
 And that is what I am sharing with you today, 7 of the best treats for your pug and how often you can feed them.

 You cannot go past feeding your pug fresh vegetables as a treat and the best part of feeding fresh veggies is that there are very few calories in them meaning you can feed some extra sneaky treats without your pug gaining the wait to go with it.
 Dicing up fresh veggies and putting them in treat dispensing toys will keep your pug entertained, exercised physically and mentally as well as full on nutritious foods.
+You can also puree some veggies and freeze them in moulds making them the perfect treat on a hot day.
 Just remember to choose vegetables that are safe for dogs as not all veggies are dog friendly.

-Say yes to: carrots, capsicum, cucumber, green beans and zucchini.
+Say yes to: carrots, capsicum, cucumber, green beans, zucchini and even more.

-Say no to: onion, avocado, mushrooms, uncooked potato and uncooked sweet potato.
+Say no to: onion, corn, potato, uncooked pumpkin & sweet potato.

 How often: fresh veggies from the yes category can be fed as treats daily.